crimsoftit/dsc_dApp/README.md

 # Duara - a Blockchain-based Supply Chain Management dApp (mobile app)

-A Blockchain-based dApp that illustrates the Supply Chain flow of drugs from its manufacturer(s) all the way to the consumer.
-Regulator whos responsable for approve the drug.
-Manufacturer can act as a owner of a drug design or bulid partner contract with a designer.
-A Distributor should act as middleman between manufacturer to retailer to last actor in the system consumer.
+A Blockchain-based dApp that illustrates the Supply Chain flow of drugs from its manufacturer(s) all the way to the consumer in a transparent, secure, and affordable way, on the Ethereum blockchain, using smart contracts.

+Fundamentally, the system would offer its users visibility, transparency, affordability, and confidence at every step.

 ## Getting Started